 Since my father’s death, I have to admit I’m still not a huge fan of the accordion.
 I like the Indians well enough—when they are winning.
 But I have come full circle on my thoughts about Latin.
 As my Catholic faith has been reignited, I’ve come to appreciate that so-called dead language, even wistfully wishing that I had taken my dad’s recommendation three decades ago.
 I see the merits of studying a language which has its roots in the ancient liturgy I’ve grown to love.
 It offers historical reference and insight into a Church of which I can’t seem to satiate my desire to learn more about.
 I try unsuccessfully to memorize some of the responses in mass.
 I’m the person who moves my lips so it seems like I actually know what I’m saying.
 My kids just smile condescendingly.
 I am thrilled to hear my children discover all the English words they recognize for their Latin origins.
 My Father would be overjoyed to know his grandchildren are enthusiastically carrying the torch that I summarily dismissed.
 My beloved French?
 I never speak it.
 Zut alors!

 November is a month in the liturgical calendar in which we remember and pray for the faithful departed, the souls in purgatory.
 I don’t know if my dad is in purgatory.
-There are no guarantees that he’s in heaven either.
+There are no guarantees that he’s already in heaven.
 But there is no doubt in my mind that upon his death, he could be counted as one of the faithful.
-Either way, his prayers are strong.
+I pray for my dear father daily.
+Just as I know he’s continually pulling for me.
+He always loved a good underdog story.
+His prayers are strong.
 His Christian witness as a loving father and teacher was powerful.
-And I know it would especially make him chuckle for me to ask, “Ora pro nobis, Pater.”
+That’s s why it would especially make him chuckle now to hear me say, “Ora pro nobis, Pater.”
 No need to translate.
 Unlike me, my dad knows Latin.